-This publication is for general guidance only.
+This document is available in large print on request This publication is for general guidance only.
 It is not a legal document and does not explain all situations or eventualities.
 USS is governed by a trust deed and rules and if there is any difference between this publication and the trust deed and rules the latter prevail.
 Every effort has been made to present accurate information at the date of publication.